Chengdu: The Great City

 In 2019, Chengdu overtook Shenzhen, China's technology hub, as the best-performing Chinese economy.
 The city has surged in population in the last two decades.
-Investments into a Europe-Chengdu Express Railway have been made, providing even more opportunity for the city to grow.
-As a way to preserve farmland and accommodate the growing population of Chengdu, China is building a hyper-dense satellite city centered around a central mass-transit hub called the Great City where any destination within the city is within a 15-minute walk.
+Investments into the Europe-Chengdu Express Railway have been made, providing even more opportunities for the city to grow.
+As a way to preserve farmland and accommodate the growing population of Chengdu, China is building a hyper-dense satellite city centered around a central mass-transit hub called the Great City, where any destination within the city is within a 15-minute walk.
 This proto-type city is intended to provide affordable, high-quality lifestyle, which provides people-oriented spaces that does not require a car to navigate.

 Their current urban-planning focus in the city of Chengdu is to make the city 'a city within a park' rather than creating parks within a city.
-The Great City falls in line with the Chengdu 'park city' initiative, prioritizing the environment, public space and quality of life.
+The Great City falls in line with the Chengdu 'park city' initiative, prioritizing the environment, public space, and quality of life.
 It will consist of 15% park and green space and be situated on a 1.3 km2 area.
 Although 25% of the space will be dedicated to roads, one half of the roads will be pedestrian-oriented.
-This transit system provides direct transport to Chengdu itself.
+This transit system provides direct service to Chengdu.
 It is expected that the city will consume 48% less energy than cities of similar size.

-The goal of the 'park city' project is to allow a city like Chengdu to compete with Beijing and Shanghai without stripping the city of its character.
-The city of Chengdu is already known for its focus on quality of life, which includes affordable housing, good public schools, trees and bike lanes.
+The goal of the 'park city' project is to enable a city like Chengdu to compete with Beijing and Shanghai without stripping it of its character.
+The city of Chengdu is already known for its focus on quality of life, which includes affordable housing, good public schools, trees, and bike lanes.